mrled/biblemunger/readme.markdown

 - cherrypy: `pip install CherryPy`
     - Note: CherryPy for Python 3 in Ubuntu 14.04 LTS is version `3.2.2-4ubuntu5`, which is buggy, and the server will shut down a few seconds after it's started with an error like `cherrypy.process.wspbus.ChannelFailures: OSError("Port 8187 not bound on '127.0.0.1'",)`, even if the port free.
 - mako: `pip install Mako`
-    - It appears Mako 1.0.6 doesn't work with Python 3.6.0 or 3.6.1; when I try to install it using `pip`, I get an error like `AttributeError: module 'importlib._bootstrap' has no attribute 'SourceFileLoader'`.
-Various versions of Python 3.4 and 3.5 have worked for me in the past, and I'm using 3.5.3 as I type this.
+    - It appears Mako 1.0.6 doesn't work with Python 3.6.0 or 3.6.1 on macOS (though I haven't seen this problem on Windows).
+When I try to install it using `pip`, I get an error like `AttributeError: module 'importlib._bootstrap' has no attribute 'SourceFileLoader'`.
+Various versions of Python 3.4 and 3.5 have worked for me in the past, and I'm using 3.5.3 on macOS as I type this.

 You can install these dependencies separately, but it's often easiest to use `virtualenv`.
 Here's an example of how to do that with Python 3.4+ (which is required for the `ensurepip` module):